Tipilikwani Mara Camp: Our full report

 The dining area, where a blackboard details the lunch and dinner menus in advance, is simply furnished with separate tables – while alfresco dining is also an option at breakfast and lunch.
 The waiting staff are friendly, and a tea and coffee station is well stocked for you to help yourself at any time of the day.
 To the front, Tipilikwani Mara's firepit is a focal point before dinner on pleasant evenings.

 The 20 tented rooms at Tipilikwani Mara Camp are all quite well spaced, making some a fair walk from the main area, but all are reasonably private.
+All are named after famous East Africans and there is an information plaque in each tent providing further details about them.

 - Two family tents comprise two full-size interconnecting tents on one large deck, sharing a balcony.
 The tents are of equal size but one is a double and the other a twin, both with their own en-suite bathroom with the added bonus of a bath.
+These can also be sold separately and can be a good option for friends travelling together.

 Otherwise, most of the tents are decorated in the same style.
 Inside, they are quite smart with wooden floors polished to a high shine, woven rugs scattered across the floors and cream curtains hanging in front of the canvas walls.
 Matching soft furnishings on the bed and the day sofa balance soft cream materials with russet-red and green cushions.
 A writing desk stands in the corner, with an information sheet, insect repellent and a horn to attract attention in an emergency.